Double protection against failure – Redundancy by B&R

 When a system contains two components that are identical or extremely similar, these components are said to be redundant.
 A high availability system is typically designed so that if one component would fail, its redundant counterpart would step in to take over its tasks.
 Since the likelihood of two of the same components failing at the same time is extremely low, this approach guarantees a very high level of availability.

 In order for a system as a whole to be considered a high availability system, it would have to include two of each and every component, plus the corresponding switching mechanisms.
 When one compares the cost of providing redundant components against the probability and cost of failure, redundant motors are rarely justified.
 When it comes to sensors, actuators and I/O modules, as well as fieldbus and IT networks, a redundant solution generally makes much more sense.
-As the heart of an automation solution and its most complex component, processor failure has the most dramatic consequences.
+The controller is the heart that makes redundant automation possible; if this essential yet complex component fails, it can have extremely dramatic consequences.

 Reducing the cost of redundancy